SpencerRohan/tutorial-2/readme.md

 + Changing fundamental routing within config files - when should this be done, when should it not be done.
 Can you override?
 + Creating flash_messages - should this be handled within controller classes?
 Alternative methods?
 + What typically goes in 'jobs', 'policies', 'listeners', 'events', 'console/commands' and 'storage' files?
++FlashContract not working - cannot make an instance of.
+Why?

 Confident in coding scale 1-10, N/A. This portion was more of a sandbox phase - felt great.
 I was able to play with some deeper concepts in laravel, which dramatically helped my understanding of abstracts and interfaces.
 Also touched on validation, service providers, and middleware.